habmin/prime_num_gen/README.md

 # CSCI 39538: Homework 2: Recreational Math with Implicit Errors
+The objective of this assignment was to select a recreational math problem, then after completing it, purposely add errors for other team members to debug.

+Note: the solutions in `solution.py` are my own/original script before creating the faultly script, not that of my team mates.

 ## Prime Number Generator
 `prime_gen.py` is a script that produces prime numbers by two different methods: